imBAOSS/Dappergram/notes/progress_log.md

 Another bug: Visiting other profiles sometimes leaves remnants of previous profile's photo feed.
 - Possible solution - clear feed on leave?

+Bug with continual component updating due to receiving new props since componentWillReceiveProps(nextProps) called a fetchUser method.
+- Without the conditional to check to make sure current params were different from next params.
+Fix was to add a conditional statment to check if current params was different from nextParams.

 npm package to consider: react-autosuggest